-Mr. Solomon is a Vice Chairman of Marsh Inc., a global insurance broker and risk management firm.
+Mr. Solomon is a retired Vice Chairman of Marsh Inc., a global insurance broker and risk management firm.
 He joined Marsh as Managing Director of Marsh & McLennan Italia in 1974, later becoming Marsh’s Area Head for the Far East, Africa, the Middle East and Latin America.
 Subsequently he became head of Marsh’s International Risk Management Division, and was later appointed to head Marsh’s International Specialty Operations.
 A graduate of Juniata College, Mr. Solomon also attended the American Institute for Foreign Trade (Thunderbird School) and the Advanced Management Program at Harvard Business School.

 Mr. Garrett is a great-grandson of Cleveland H. Dodge, who co-founded the Near East Foundation in 1915 and established a philanthropic foundation in 1917.
 He has worked as a digital media executive for 15 years, previously working at AOL, Viacom, Excite@Home, Ask Jeeves and most recently, IAC/InterActiveCorp.
 Mr. Garrett was a term member of the Council on Foreign Relations and a founding member of Network 20/20, a New York–based foreign policy group.
 He graduated with a B.A. from Princeton University and an M.B.A. from Columbia University.